Fried-man-Education/CS_2340/README.md

-# Georgia Tech's CS 2340 - Objects and Design
+# Georgia Tech's CS 2340 - Objects and Design (Fall 2021)
 ## Course Objective
 CS2340 takes students who know an object-oriented language and focuses on getting them to use that language in a true object-oriented style.
 The course achieves this goal by introducing a design methodology and notation, and covering standard principles and practice in design.
 ## Course Outcomes